jamesallender/UST-CISC340-Architecture-Fall2018_Assignment-4-Repo/project4_alle30842_li000053/README.md

 Project 04
 README

-sim.c - This file is the C source code for our cache simulator
+cacheSim.c - This file is the C source code for our cache simulator
     Compile using the command $make to build our project using the included make file Run with syntax $./sim - f "input file path" -b "block size in word" -s "number of set/line" -a "associativity"